Creamy Chicken and Gnocchi Soup Simple Comfort Dish

 Combining Ingredients

 Next, pour in the chicken broth and bring it to a simmer.
 This is where the magic happens.
 Add the heavy cream or coconut cream.
 Stir in dried thyme and basil.
 Now, return the cooked chicken to the pot.
 Let everything blend together.
 Add the potato gnocchi and let the soup cook for 3 to 5 minutes.
 The gnocchi will float to the top when they are ready.
 Gently fold in fresh spinach last.
 Cook until the spinach wilts, which takes about 2 minutes.
 Adjust the seasoning with salt and pepper as needed.
 Enjoy this warm, creamy delight.
-For the complete recipe, check out the Full Recipe section.

 Tips & Tricks